 Step-by-Step Guide: Setting Up New Analytics 4 Property

 Google Analytics 4 has been making a lot of noise recently.
-This past week it was announced that universal analytics would no longer process data beginning on July 1, 2023, which means your company has a little more than a year to set up the new Google Analytics 4 property and start collecting data.
+It was announced that universal analytics would no longer process data beginning on July 1, 2023, which means your company has a little more than a year to set up the new Google Analytics 4 property and start collecting data.

 In this article, we will share some step-by-step instructions to set up and connect the Google Analytics 4 property, also known as GA4.